svgsponer/seqlgbm/README.md

 - Armadillo
 - JSON for Modern C++
 - Catch2 (only if tests are build)
-Furtherdown we provide a rough guidline how to install these requirments.
+Furtherdown we provide a rough guidline how to install these requirements.

 To install SEQLGBM itself run these steps:
 ```